ruw321/PennLobby/README.md

 * We stored MONGODB URL that contains our account's password in the .env file.
 The environment variable is manually added to the Heroku deployment.

 ## Final Webpage Implementation:
+After 4 months of hard work, PennLobby was successfully deployed on Heroku.
+We are extremely glad to see that the final implementation perfectly lives up to what was expected during the initial UI/UX design.

+## Final Webpage Implementation:
 1. Home

 ***